This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- A urine test is used to test your urine for blood, cancer cells, and infection.
+- A urine sample may be checked for blood, cancer cells, or infection.

 - X-ray, ultrasound, CT, or MRI pictures will show a kidney tumor.
 You may be given contrast liquid to help the tumor show up better in pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 - A biopsy may be used to take a sample of tissue from your kidney or ureter.
-The sample will be sent to the lab and tested for cancer.
+The sample will be sent to a lab and tested for cancer.

 How is renal cancer treated?

 - Surgery is the main treatment for renal cancer.
-Your surgeon may remove your entire kidney or only the part where the tumor is found.
-Your surgeon may also remove lymph nodes or other tissues that contain cancer cells.
+Your entire kidney may be removed, or only the part where the tumor is found.
+Lymph nodes or other tissues that contain cancer cells may also be removed.